 Please check if you need any travel vaccinations for your destination before you travel.
 For more information about the country you are travelling to and medical information please visit IATA Travel Centre

 Passengers suffering from diabetes do not require medical clearance when flying with Air Serbia.
 However, as a diabetic you may require a special meal during your flight.
 Please let us know about your requirements at least 48 hours before departure or at the time of your booking.

 If you are carrying any medication or syringes in your hand luggage you should have a medical letter with you.
 In this way you will avoid any potential problem and incovenience at the security checks.
 In case you should contact a local doctor and/or undergo any kind of treatment in a foreign country, your medical documentation may be helpful to adjust your insulin dosage and presribe a therapy.

-If a guest prefers a seat near a toilet for privacy during insulin injection, we will do our best to accommodate such a request if notified in advance.
+If a passenger prefers a seat near a toilet for privacy during insulin injection, we will do our best to accommodate such a request if notified in advance.

 Prolonged periods of immobility on long flights can slow down blood flow in the leg veins.
 This can lead to increase the risk of blood clots to form inside the veins, known as Traveller's Thrombosis.

 Traveller's Thrombosis manifests as pain and/or swelling in the legs during travel or even several days or weeks afterwards.
 It mostly affects the lower half of the body or rather the veins of the legs and is known as deep venous thrombosis (DVT).
 Sometimes it can be very serious and a life-threatening situation if a clot breaks off and travels to the lungs causing what is called a pulmonary embolism.